 4-H Clubs are run by members and supported by adult volunteers!
 Community Club Leaders provide opportunities for leadership development through their support to the club officers.
 Leadership can also be developed within projects with the Junior and Teen Leadership programs.

-We believe in the power of youth voices!
-Beginning this year, our Bi-County Council will also be run through a youth-adult leadership partnership.
-The Plumas & Sierra Counties 4-H Program Leadership Team plans, oversees, and supports county-wide events open to all members.
+Beginning of the 2025-26 year, our Bi-County Council evolved into the Plumas & Sierra Counties 4-H Program Leadership Team.
+An Administrative Oversight (AO) team of decision makers will be responsible for the administrative management of county 4-H programs/activities and events.
 This can include opportunities such as 4-H Summer Camp, Livestock 101, Record Book Competition, Small Animal Field Day, Presentation Day, Horse Mastership, 4-H Awareness Day, and any other event that supports youth development.
+The AO reviews, approves, publishes, and evaluates the annual program plan and related budget.
+They also consider proposals for new countywide activities and approve them as feasible.
+The Plumas & Sierra Leadership team must minimally include:

 4-H programming is designed to represent youth interest in our communities.
 While the agricultural aspect of our community continues to be strongly represented through 4-H, new programming is also developing to diversify 4-H project availability.
 These may include things like robotics, ceramics, fine arts, rocketry, coding, bicycle mechanics, dirt biking, healthy foods, first aid, forestry, wilderness exploration, and the list goes on!
 All it takes is interested youth and a willing adult volunteer!